stefanbschneider/stefanbschneider.github.io/_pages/research.md

-TODO: More details, ongoing projects (Tango, RealVNF), PhD since 2017, ...
+**TODO**: More details, ongoing projects (Tango, RealVNF), add figures and links to github repos and papers, ...

 ## Projects